mlarionov/contingency_tables/README.md

-# contingency_tables
+# Bayesian approach for contingency tables

-Applying Bayesian approach to contingency tables
+This repository demonstrated Bayesian approach applied to contingency tables.

+To install use:

+`conda install -f environment.yaml`